 The purpose of the original esoteric knowledge was to enable direct communication with the God who exists within everyone as our mind and thoughts — and within and thereby controlling the natural world.
 The purpose of the esoteric teaching was sometimes referred to as The Great Work or Magnum Opus, most notably by the Alchemists, according to the Rosicrucians and Freemasonry.
 Those teachings were the basis for the “secret teachings” of the famous secret societies that arose in Europe and then America, a few years after the initial popularity of Hermetica during The Renaissance among leading Catholic philosophers, nobles, and priests.

-Lapis, stone, also translates as jewel in Latin, and philosophorum literally means lovers of wisdom (philos + sophia).
-The Philosopher’s Stone is a metaphor essentially identical to the Buddhist and Vedic concepts of the Jewel in The Lotus and the Chintamani Stone.
+The Philosopher’s Stone (lapis philosophorum) was sometimes described as a red jewel.
+Lapis, or stone, also translates as jewel in Latin.
+Philosophorum means lovers of wisdom (philos + sophia).
+The Philosopher’s Stone or The Jewel of the Lovers of Wisdom, as a metaphor is essentially identical to the Buddhist and Vedic concepts of The Jewel in The Lotus, and The Chintamani Stone.

 In those traditions the purified or enlightened mind is likened to a pristine lotus flower arising from the mud.
 An all-powerful magical jewel in your possession is likened to what you will experience upon enlightenment.
 This ancient mantra about the Jewel in The Lotus is ubiquitous in the Tibetan countryside, painted or carved on large stones, cliff walls, prayer wheels, flags, etc: